Getting into miniature wargaming has never been easier with the advent of Warhammer 40k Kill Team.

 How to Build a Tau Kill Team for Under $50

 There are a few different ways paths to choose when going for Tau.
 You can choose a Pathfinder team, fire warrior team, or stealthsuits.
 Ignore the Breachers for your first team.

 Picking up 1 set of Fire Warriors is going to immediately put you at-budget, but it will offer you a fun team to play with.
 Tau are known for long range precision shooting, and that’s exactly what you’re going to get here.
 There is virtually no melee here, so if you get overrun you’re going to be in trouble.

 The Pathfinders are cheaper at $35 and can pick up a sniper for longer range and damage.
-To mitigate the lack of melee skills, players can pick up some smaller drone sets augment the team ($12)
+To mitigate the lack of melee skills, players can pick up some smaller drone sets to augment the team ($12).

-My personal favorite are the stealthsuits and they are the reason I first started collecting Tau.
+The best way to create a Tau Kill Team is to simply get a Firewarrior set, but my personal favorites are the stealthsuits and they are the reason I first started collecting Tau.
 They look awesome, and some painters have made some really cool models that look like they are mid-shift in a stealth field.
 The stealthsuit models are considered flying and have jetpacks, and pack some serious firepower.

 Tyranids embody the swarm.
 They’re a race of hive mind creatures that come from outside the galaxy, devouring and consuming everything in their path.
 The trillions of Tyranids swarming through the universe creates a black hole or “Shadow in the Warp” that disrupts all psychic powers/phenomena within the swarm making them deadly to everything in the materium daemonic, alien, and human.

 How to Build a Tyranid Kill Team for… $65 or Less